andreaslam/ZanLing-TrueZero/README.md

 <h1 align="center">
-TrueZero
+TrueZero - A Python and Rust chess engine that starts from Zero.
 </h1>
-A Python and Rust chess engine that starts from Zero.
-This project is still very much work-in-progress.

 ## About the Engine